-In line with article 14(3)(g) ICCPR, the CRC requires that a child is not compelled to give testimony or to confess or acknowledge guilt.
-This means in the first place - and self-evidently - that torture, cruel, inhuman or degrading treatment in order to achieve an admission or a confession constitutes a grave violation of the rights of the child (art.
-37(a) CRC) and is wholly unacceptable.
-No such admission or confession can be admissible as evidence (article 15 CAT).
+56. In line with article 14 (3) (g) of ICCPR, CRC requires that a child be not compelled to give testimony or to confess or acknowledge guilt.
+This means in the first place - and self-evidently - that torture, cruel, inhuman or degrading treatment in order to extract an admission or a confession constitutes a grave violation of the rights of the child (art.
+37 (a) of CRC) and is wholly unacceptable.
+No such admission or confession can be admissible as evidence (article 15 of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment).

-But there are many other less violent ways to coerce or to lead the child to a confession or a self-incriminatory testimony.
-The term 'compelled' should be interpreted in a broad manner and not be limited to physical force or other clear violations of human rights.
-The age of the child, the child's development, the length of the interrogation, the child's lack of understanding, the fear of unknown consequences or of a suggested possibility of imprisonment, may lead him/her to a confession that is not true.
-That may become even more likely if rewards are promised such as: "You can go home as soon as you have given us the true story", or lighter sanctions or release are promised.

-The child being questioned must have access to a legal or other appropriate representative, and must be able to request that their parent(s) be present during questioning.
-There must be independent scrutiny of the methods of interrogation to assure that the evidence is voluntary and not coerced, given the totality of the circumstances, and is reliable.
-The court or other judicial body, when considering the voluntariness and reliability of an admission or confession by a child, must take into account the age of the child, the length of custody and interrogation, and the presence of legal or other counsel, parent(s), or independent representatives for the child.
+- 57. There are many other less violent ways to coerce or to lead the child to a confession or a self-incriminatory testimony.
+The term "compelled" should be interpreted in a broad manner and not be limited to physical force or other clear violations of human rights.
+The age of the child, the child's development, the length of the interrogation, the child's lack of understanding, the fear of unknown consequences or of a suggested possibility of imprisonment may lead him/her to a confession that is not true.
+That may become even more likely if rewards are promised such as: "You can go home as soon as you have given us the true story", or lighter sanctions or release are promised. - 58.
+The child being questioned must have access to a legal or other appropriate representative, and must be able to request the presence of his/her parent(s) during questioning.
+There must be independent scrutiny of the methods of interrogation to ensure that the evidence is voluntary and not coerced, given the totality of the circumstances, and is reliable.
+The court or other judicial body, when considering the voluntary nature and reliability of an admission or confession by a child, must take into account the age of the child, the length of custody and interrogation, and the presence of legal or other counsel, parent(s), or independent representatives of the child.
 Police officers and other investigating authorities should be well trained to avoid interrogation techniques and practices that result in coerced or unreliable confessions or testimonies.

-23i.
 Presence and examination of witnesses (art.
-40(2)(b)(iv)).
+40 (2) (b) (iv))

-The guarantee in article 40(2)(b)(iv) CRC underscores that the principle of equality of arms (i.e. under conditions of equality or parity between defence and prosecution) should be observed in the administration of juvenile justice.
-The phrase "to examine or to have examined" refers to the fact that there are distinctions in the legal systems, particularly between the accusatorial and inquisitorial trials.
+59. The guarantee in article 40 (2) (b) (iv) of CRC underscores that the principle of equality of arms (i.e. under conditions of equality or parity between defence and prosecution) should be observed in the administration of juvenile justice.
+The term "to examine or to have examined" refers to the fact that there are distinctions in the legal systems, particularly between the accusatorial and inquisitorial trials.
 In the latter, the defendant is often allowed to examine witnesses although he/she rarely uses this right, leaving examination of the witnesses to the lawyer or, in the case of children, to another appropriate body.
-However, it remains important that the lawyer or other representative informs the child about the possibility to examine witnesses and to allow him/her to express his/her views in that regard, views which should be given due weight in accordance with the age and maturity of the child (art.12 CRC).
+However, it remains important that the lawyer or other representative informs the child of the possibility to examine witnesses and to allow him/her to express his/her views in that regard, views which should be given due weight in accordance with the age and maturity of the child (art.
+12).

-23j.
 The right to appeal (art.
-40(2)(b)(v)).
+40(2)(b)(v))